Edwinem/tiny_nlls_solver/README.md

  also allow for custom scaling values.
 - [X] Gauss newton
 - [ ] Dogleg
-- [ ] Add increase in cost function as a failure to LM
+- [ ] Add increase in cost as a failure to LM
 - [ ] Benchmarks between this and ceres
+- [ ] Optional printing of status
 - [ ] Parameterizations needs to be a bit cleaner.
 Currently it is a functor, however, it is instantiated temporarily in the Solve function call, and thus can't be used from the outside.
 Should either be passed with the Solve call or